kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 15 prep

+Read the [Unit II Guide](as3-unit2.html), and bring to class any questions you have about it.
+Optionally, bring your primary instrument to class.

+## October 13 prep

+All transcriptions must be completed, approved by at least two classmates, and submitted by the start of class in order to count toward the Unit II grade.
+You will have until Oct.
+20 to complete performances.

 ## October 6 prep

 *Either* find three classmates to approve your performance-ready transcription *or* get your transcription into performance-ready shape by Monday.
 Let's get all the transcriptions finished, solid, and in for assessment this week.